Arachnodactyly is a condition in which the fingers are long, slender, and curved. They look like the legs of a spider (arachnid).

 Note: Having long, slender fingers may be normal.

 Some children are born with arachnodactyly.
-It may become more noticeable over time.
-Talk to your health care provider during a routine exam if your child has long, slender fingers and you are concerned that an underlying condition may exist.
+It may become more evident over time.
+Talk to your health care provider if your child has long, slender fingers and you are concerned that an underlying condition may exist.

-The provider will perform a physical exam and ask questions about the person's medical history, including:
+The provider will perform a physical exam.
+You will be asked questions about the medical history.
+This includes: